top of page

 Books by Certain Age Authors

 Certain Age is proud to publish established and emerging women writers.
 Our contributors have written novels, plays, memoirs, poetry collections, essays.
-If there's a way to express an audacious idea, chances are our authors are doing it.
-So if you like what you read here, you are going to love what you find in their longer works.
+So if you like what you read here, you are going to love their longer works.

 822C2A1F-773C-4335-BD7E-72C95F260D55.jpg